MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/messages-and-message-schemas-for-biztalk-adapter-for-oracle-database.md

 ---
-title: "Messages and Message Schemas for BizTalk Adapter for Oracle Database | Microsoft Docs"
+title: "Messages and Message Schemas for BizTalk Adapter for Oracle Database"
-description: XML structure of messages and data types used by the Oracle Database adapter for BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: XML structure of messages and data types used by the Oracle Database adapter for BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: fee0a531-b1e6-4b99-bb79-45368c401395
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Messages and Message Schemas for BizTalk Adapter for Oracle Database